 Join McDonald Observatory as we present and model a series of scale-model astronomy lessons.
 Activities will be presented on the following content areas: sizes and distances in the solar system, modeling positions of solar system objects in the night sky, and lunar phases.
 All activities will focus on scale modeling, and some will emphasize active learning.
 Learn how these activities fit into content in Earth and Space Science TEKS in Grades K-5 and 6-8.

 K-12 Professional Development Opportunities and Acknowledgements

 Thanks to our workshop sponsors

-The Harry W. Bass, Jr. Foundation and the following educational endowments help to support McDonald Observatory's K-12 teacher programs: Cynthia and George Mitchell Foundation, Carolyn Frost Keenan and Charlie Gaines, Hugh Gragg, Lynn Lyles Brill, Leopold Tedesco, Pam and Rom Welborn, Mesa Engineering in honor of David L. Lambert, Bill and Alice Wright, and Mary Kay Hemenway.
+The Albert and Ethel Herzstein Charitable Foundation, the Permian Basin Area Foundation, and the following educational endowments help to support McDonald Observatory's K-12 teacher programs: Cynthia and George Mitchell Foundation, Carolyn Frost Keenan and Charlie Gaines, Hugh Gragg, Lynn Lyles Brill, Leopold Tedesco, Pam and Rom Welborn, Mesa Engineering in honor of David L. Lambert, Bill and Alice Wright, Mary Ann Rankin Endowment for UTeach Workshops, and Mary Kay Hemenway.
+Additional support is proivded by the National Science Foundation.
 Click here for more information on creating an education endowment or making a planned gift to create an endowment.